pardonilintuclan/ProyectoInformatico-G6-/Parcial1/Readmeentrega parcial1.txt

 1. User Registration:
    - Users should be able to register for an account by providing a valid email address and password.
    - Registration should include validation of email format and password strength.
+   - The system must provide clear and concise instructions during the registration process.

 2. User Login:
    - Registered users should be able to log in with their email and password.
+   - User authentication should be securely handled, and passwords must be hashed and salted before storage.

 3. Forgot Password:
    - Users should have the option to reset their password if forgotten.
    - This process should involve sending a password reset link to the user's registered email.
+   - The password reset must be done through your validated email.

 4. Session Management:
    - User sessions should be managed securely, including session timeouts and the ability to log out.

 5. Authentication Using a Database:
    - User data, including credentials, should be stored securely in a database.
+   - Database access should be protected and follow best security practices.

 6. Authentication Using an API: